ChristosGkovaris/The-Peg-Solitaire-Game/README.md

 # Peg Solitaire Game

-Welcome to the "Peg Solitaire Game," a classic single-player puzzle game implemented in Python.
+Welcome to the "Peg Solitaire Game", a classic single-player puzzle game implemented in Python.
 The goal is to remove pegs from the board by jumping over them, leaving only one peg remaining.

 ## Game Instructions
 - **Objective:** Reduce the number of pegs on the board by jumping over them, ideally leaving only one peg.